Zyxxie-creator/react-webpack-pet/README.md

 - `babel-loader` - This package allows transpiling JavaScript files using Babel and webpack.
 - `@babel/preset-env` - You don't need to specify if you're writing ES2015, ES2016, or ES2017.
 Babel will automatically detect and transpile accordingly.
 - `@babel/preset-react` - Tells Babel that we'll be using React.
 - `@babel/plugin-proposal-class-properties` - Use class properties.
-We don't use class properties in this project, but you'll likely use them in your project.
 - `@babel/plugin-syntax-dynamic-import` - For using dynamic imports.
 - `css-loader` - Interprets `@import` and `url()` like `import/require()` and will resolve them.
 - `html-webpack-plugin` - Can generate an HTML file for your application, or you can provide a template.